-Attacks that compromise mailboxes are among the costliest types of data breach because organizations need to spend massive amounts of resources to discover the full scale of the breach and exactly what sensitive information has been affected.
-This is in addition to any regulatory fines that they face.
-Secure Vault offers a comprehensive and detailed view of organizational email sharing, with alerts, reports and in-depth search enabling administrators to pinpoint potential and actual breaches in real time.
-Administrators can uncover behavior that could cause data loss, track documents through their lifecycle and trace the activity of compromised mailboxes with all email data available for bespoke investigations.
+Attacks that compromise mailboxes are among the costliest types of data breach because organisations need to spend massive amounts of resources to discover the full scale of the breach and exactly what sensitive information has been affected.
+This is in addition to any regulatory fines that they face. eDiscovery software offers a comprehensive and detailed view of organisational email sharing, with alerts, reports and in-depth search enabling administrators to pinpoint potential and actual breaches in real time.
+Administrators can uncover behaviour that could cause data loss, track documents through their lifecycle and trace the activity of compromised mailboxes with all email data available for bespoke investigations.

 With the use of cloud-hosted mail services becoming the norm, it is more important than ever to ensure organisations keep mailboxes secured.
 By adding a few security components to existing cloud mail implementations, business email compromise can be prevented and accidental disclosure can become a thing of the past.